veerleprins/HorrorInfo/README.md

 Go to the repository in the terminal and add the following line of code below:

-` npm start`
+` npm run dev`

-Now React opens http://localhost:300/ automatically in your browser to view the visualization! :raised_hands: -->
+Now you can open http://localhost:1234/ automatically in your browser to view the web application! :raised_hands:

 ## :globe_with_meridians: Deploy